-Writing you personal statement for the AADSAS application can be daunting.
+Writing your personal statement for the AADSAS application can be daunting.
 Although most students focus mainly on GPA and DAT scores, the personal statement is a very important component of the application and should be carefully written.
-This is your opportunity to highlight things about you that are not mentioned in other sections of your application adn to distinguish yourself from other applicants.
+This is your opportunity to highlight things about you that are not mentioned in other sections of your application and to distinguish yourself from other applicants.

 The AADSAS essay is limited to 4500 characters (1 page).
 You will be asked to address why you desire to pursue a dental education and how a dental degree contributes to your personal and professional goals.

 You should have several different people objectively read your personal statement and provide constructive feedback.
 Your letter-writers are often a great option.
 There are also resources on campus that can assist you, such as the Career Center and the UGA Writing Center.
 Consider the feedback you get carefully, but be sure that the personal statement is still written in your voice.

 The Pre-Professional Advising Office offers a personal statement workshop during spring semesters.
 While this intensive workshop is typically capped at 40 students, you can find all of the information presented here.

 You need to begin working on your personal statement early in the spring semester prior to application.
 Remember that the people who are helping you with your statement will need time to review it and you will need time to work through multiple drafts.
 In addition, some of your letter writers will want to see a copy of your personal statement before they write your letter, so you should strive to have a competent draft on hand by January or February.

 Some questions you may want to consider while writing this essay are:

 - Why have you selected the field of dentistry?

 - What motivates you to learn more about dentistry?

 - How have you demonstrated your interest and commitment to your decision?